 Physical Abuse Includes Some of the key indicators To inflict pain, physical injury, impairment or suffering Hitting, slapping and beating.
 Shaking, pinching, throwing and pushing.
 Kicking, biting, burning, drowning and hair pulling.
 Squeezing, suffocating, poisoning and using inappropriate restraint.
 Parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
 Inappropriate use of restraint techniques or other physical sanctions.
 Isolation or confinement.
 Any injuries not consistent with the explanation given for them.
 Cuts, lacerations, puncture wounds, open wounds, welts.
 Bruising and discolouration particularly if there is a lot of bruising of different ages and in places not normally exposed to falls, rough games etc. in unusual places (e.g. around the mouth), in unusual patterns (e.g. symmetrical) or in particular shapes (e.g. fingertip bruising or belt marks).
 Black eyes, burns, broken bones and skull fractures.
 If the person is seen to have injuries that recur or are in the same place on more than one occasion or are without plausible explanation.
 Any injury that has not received medical attention or been properly cared for.
 Poor skin condition or poor skin hygiene.
 Loss of hair, loss of weight and change of appetite.
 Repeated or unexplained tummy pains.
 Person flinches at physical contact and/or keeps fully covered, even in hot weather.
 Person appears frightened or subdued in the presence of a particular person or people.
-Emotional Abuse Includes Some of the key indicators The use of threats, fear or power gained by another's position, to Mocking, coercing, threatening or controlling behaviour.
+Emotional Abuse Includes Some of the key indicators The use of threats, fear or power gained by another's position, to invalidate the person's independent wishes.
+Such behaviour can create very real emotional and psychological stress.
+In children it can cause severe and persistent adverse effects on their emotional development.
+Mocking, coercing, threatening or controlling behaviour.
+Bullying, intimidation, harassment or humiliation.
+The lack of privacy or choice, denial of dignity, deprivation of social contact or deliberate isolation.
+Making someone feel worthless, a lack of love or affection or ignoring the person.
+Seeing or hearing the ill-treatment of another.
+Emotional abuse may well be indicative of other forms of abuse.
 Changes in mood, attitude and behaviour.
 Becoming quiet, clingy or withdrawn or conversely becoming aggressive or angry for no apparent reason.
 Denial and hesitation to talk openly.
+Excessive fear or anxiety Behaviour such as rocking, hair twisting or thumb sucking.
+Changes in sleep pattern or persistent tiredness.
+Loss of appetite.
+Low self-esteem, helplessness or passivity.
+Confusion or disorientation.
+Implausible stories and attention seeking behaviour.
+Inappropriate relationships with peers and/or adults.
+Running away, school non-attendance, stealing or lying.